gwendall/way.js/README.md

 way-error | When no image is returned from the URL provided way-success | When...
 Well, you got it.

-## Methods ##

-Everything should be done for you from the HTML tags.
-But if necessary, you can also use helper functions to interact with your stored data and DOM elements.
 ```javascript
 way.set("image.url", "somethingThatsNotAnImageURL");
 ```